 This is going to be a chatty post.
-I want to share why I created Wild Ones in the beginning, why I’ve ignited this blog now, & my why; The motivation and rhyme for my reason.
+I want to share why I created Wild Ones in the beginning, why I’ve ignited this blog now, why; the motivation and rhyme for my reason.

-My heart has expanded exponentially and sharing everything that makes me whole is how I want to give back to balance the blessing of motherhood with my own mindful mumbo-jumbo.
-I believe in the power of attraction.
-You get back what you put out into the world.
+My heart has expanded exponentially and sharing everything that makes me whole is how I want to give back, to balance the blessing of motherhood with my own mindful mumbo-jumbo.

 This is not to replace physical pen and paper journaling, but I’ve taken to painting a nature Journal with my oldest son instead, and perhaps there will be a place here for sharing that.
 I and have decided to redirect my passion for writing to a place where someone might get some kind of value out of it, here in the deep dark corners of the internet.

-Full family Wellness and overall happiness is our interest.
-We want everyone to have access to resources that empower families to make informed decisions.
+Full family Wellness is Wild Ones interest.
+We want everyone to have access to resources that empower families to make informed decisions about their lifestyles, and resources to make changes.
 Wild Ones will endeavor to become a space for a whole rounded family experience of wellness.
 Just give us time.

-My hope is that we can inspire families to go beyond the norm that we are influenced to believe, unquestionably.
-To break conformity and to do what is best for your individual health.
+My hope is that we can inspire families to go beyond the norm that we are conditioned, and influenced to believe, unquestionably.
+To break conformity and to do what is best for your individual health and the health of your family members.
 To go with your gut feelings and to expand your realm of knowledge.
 To research the facts given by doctors, professionals, and product marketing, and ask questions.
 Become informed about your body and how to be the best you.
 To inspire people to take not only a whole body approach to wellness but to look for realistic and sensible solutions that fit individual families.
 There is no one size fits all solutions and there is no set in stone path or easy way.
 Wake up and take responsibility for your health and wellness we have one body for our entire lives, treat it with Kindness.